-A student who withdraws from all classes may lose eligibility to keep the full amount of disbursed federal funds.
-The withdrawal date will determine the amount of unearned aid.
-The University is required to return unearned federal Title IV funds (Federal Direct Loan Program, Federal Pell Grant, and Federal Supplemental Educational Opportunity Grant Program) as stated in Federal Regulations, 34 CFR parts 668, 682, and 685, Return of Title IV Aid.
-The amount of federal funding returned is determined by Return of Title IV Funds Program calculations.
-Funds are returned in the following order: Federal Direct Unsubsidized Loan,

-Federal Direct Subsidized Loan, Federal Direct PLUS Loan, Federal Pell Grant, and Federal SEOG.
+The University is required to return unearned federal Title IV funds (Federal Direct Loan Program and Federal Direct Graduate PLUS Loan Program) as stated in Federal Regulations, 34 CFR part 668.22, Return of Title IV Aid.
+Funds are returned in the following order: Federal Direct Unsubsidized Loan, Federal Direct Subsidized Loan, Federal Direct PLUS Loan, Federal Pell Grant, and Federal SEOG.
 Additional information regarding return of federal funds may be obtained from the Office of Financial Assistance.
 The return of federal funds may result in an outstanding balance on the student's account.
 If a student's account is not paid in full by the due date, it will accrue finance charges and late fees.